 Ask participants for their feedback.
 This is invaluable as it will guide you on how to work on your delivery.
 Sometimes you can, in your earnest to plan well, have too many moves or unfamiliar exercises.
 Your class will be able to tell you if this is the case.
 Ask specific questions about sections you are not sure about.
 This will ensure that you get the type of feedback that will help you to improve.

 Step 4 – Review and assess

 Not everything will work.
 You may find that an idea or move does not flow well, or receive feedback from participants that suggests you need to change something.
-This can be looked upon as an opportunity to use your classes to improve your teaching skills as well as delivering a workout to your clients.
+This can be looked upon as an opportunity to use your classes to improve your teaching skills as well as deliver a workout to your clients.
 No one is perfect, but strive to become the best that you can be.

 Step 5 – Start the process again

-Yes, choreographing and class planning can be time consuming, but the end result is a class that you know that will work time and time again.
+Yes, choreographing and class planning can be time consuming, but the result is a class that you know will work time and time again.
 Here is what you will know and achieve by completing this process:

 - You will know your music and that your choice is appropriate for your clients.

 - Clients will enjoy the workout more because they can work with the beat if they wish and they will work harder as they begin to see a pattern.